 When creating an agenda or running a meeting, your job is to make sure that everyone’s time is used effectively.
 Saying “no” should never be about shutting people down － it’s about respecting people’s time and addressing every issue in an appropriate and constructive way.

-Meetings don’t have to be miserable
+A Campaign Meeting doesn’t have to be miserable

 With just a little bit of preparation and care they can － and should － be tolerable at a minimum.